WebOrigami/docs/src/content/framework/tutorial.md

 The little circle represents the `public` folder, and the box represents the `index.html` file.

 In Graph Origami, this project diagram can be a useful way to visualize and explore the graph you are building, so we'll return to the graph diagram window occasionally.

-(You can also view the diagram in the Glitch preview pane.
-A Glitch quirk prevents you from typing an address that starts with a period; instead, you can type `svg` first and insert a `.` before that.)

 <span class="tutorialStep"></span> Leave the graph diagram window open and switch back to the main Glitch window.